 Court Fines and Section 14 Statutory Declarations

-Every day, we receive enquiries from the public about a letter or visit from a bailiff in relation to a magistrate court fine that they knew nothing about.
-Usually, the reason had been because all prior notices had been sent to a previous address.
-This is a very common problem with road traffic offences such as speeding etc and is usually due to a driving licence and log book (V5C) not being updated with DVLA following a change of address.
+We receive many enquiries each day from the public about a letter or personal visit from Marston Group, Collectica Ltd or Excel Enforcement or a letter from the HMCTS Historic Debt Team in relation to a Magistrates Court fine that they had not known about.
+Usually, the reason had been because all previous correspondence (the Summons, the Notice of Fine and Collection Order and Further Steps Notice) had been sent to a previous address.
+This is a very common problem indeed and in particular, with road traffic offences such as speeding etc and is almost always due to a driving licence or log book (V5C) not being updated with DVLA following a change of address.

 How can I correct this mistake?

-If you had no knowledge of the court fine, then you can submit a Section 14 Statutory Declaration to the Magistrates Court.
-The applicable legislation is Section 14 of the Magistrates Court Act 1980.
-Once accepted, the warrant of control will be revoked and the original conviction rendered void.
+If you had no knowledge of the court fine (and conviction), then you can make an application to the Magistrates Court for a Section 14 Statutory Declaration.
+If accepted, the warrant of control will be revoked and the original conviction rendered void.
 It is important to be aware that a Statutory Declaration will not cancel the initial charge against you.
+That remains valid (see below).

 Is there a time limit to file a Statutory Declaration?

 Yes there is.
 An application for a Section 14 Statutory Declaration must be made within 21 days of you becoming aware of the court fine or conviction.
 Usually, this period of time would be from the date that you obtained details of the case against you from the court following receipt of a letter (or Further Steps Notice) from the HMCTS Historic Debt Team, or a letter or personal visit from a bailiff/enforcement agent representing Marston Holdings, Collectica Ltd or Excel Enforcement.

-It is possible to make a statutory declaration after a period of 21 days but in such cases, you will be required to outline the reason for the delay.
-The Magistrate or Fines Officer will consider the reason given and may or may not, accept your Statutory Declaration.
+It is possible to make a statutory declaration after a period of 21 days but in such cases, you will be required to outline on your Statutory Declaration form the reason for your delay.
+The Magistrate or Fines Officer will consider the reason given and may or may not accept your Statutory Declaration.